weblate/Piped-Material/README.md

 As a byproduct, the code is also much cleaner, dysfunctional patterns and paradigms have been replaced with clean, beautiful code :).

-There's an experimental branch implementing preferences & watch history syncing, alongside username and password generation using [EDS](https://git.maharshi.ninja/root/libeds) at the `feature-eds` branch.
-There are two deployments, one supporting authentication via Web3 wallets like MetaMask, Brave, etc. at [ng.piped.১.net](https://ng.piped.১.net) and with a standard username-password combination at [ngp.piped.১.net](https://ngp.piped.১.net), do note that accounts are not recoverable if you lose your password.
-Private keys are derived from your password via PBKDF with the username as the salt.
+There's an branch implementing preferences & watch history syncing, with PBKDF2-based or Web3 wallet-based key generation using [EDS](https://git.maharshi.ninja/root/libeds) at the `feature-eds_2` branch.
+This is deployed [at eds-v2.piped.১.net](https://eds-v2.piped.১.net).

+There are two deprecated deployments, that use a older version of EDS that is no longer supported and does not receive updates.
+It's still maintained to for users who still have not migrated, but will be deleted soon.
+The newer version is incompatible with the older version and generates entirely different keys.

 ## Links